Discord: Why the messaging app is under scrutiny – DW – 10/11/2024

 What other regulatory scrutiny is Discord under?

-In the United States, Discord has been investigated by the FBI in criminal cases where the platform was allegedly used for grooming minors and spreading child sexual abuse images.
+In the United States, Discord has been investigated by the FBI in criminal cases where the platform was allegedly used for grooming minors and spreading images of child sexual abuse.

 In one famous case, the leader of the neo-Nazi gang Order of the Nine Angles was arrested after targeting young people for abuse on the app.

-In June 2023, NBC News said it had identified 35 prosecutions of adults on charges of kidnapping, grooming or sexual assault by allegedly using Discord over the previous six years.
+In June 2023, NBC News said it had identified 35 prosecutions of adults on charges of kidnapping, grooming or sexual assault through the alleged use of Discord over the previous six years.

 NBC News said there were an additional 165 cases where Discord had been allegedly used for so-called sextortion — where children are pressured into sending sexually graphic images of themselves — or sending or receiving child sexual abuse images.